Aridaniel/Signup-moongosDB/README.md

 * Password/Username from MoongoseDb is being stored in .env file where is not seen by everyone.
+*  In the .env_sample file youll need to paste the line from the wwww.io.tskoli.dev I commented, between the quatation-marks.

+* I did npt spent anytime doing any CSS-work, since Im just leanring the matter Im more intrested in getting better at Javascript-React at the moment.
+Thank you for your understanding, there is no css file.

 * Password that the users write are being encrypetd by bcrypt, so they cant be seen in Database either

-* I did npt spent anytime doing any CSS-work, since Im just leanring the matter Im more intrested in getting better at Javascript-React at the moment.
-Thank you for you understanding, there is no css file.
+* In the .env_sample file youll need to paste the line from the wwww.io.tskoli.dev I commented, beetwen the quatation-marks.

+* You will need to npm start both the signupbackend(server) and the signupfront, to get it running.